 By investing in effective treatments:

-NF can lead to a range of significant health issues including deafness, blindness, paralysis, physical differences, bone abnormalities, cancer, learning difficulties and chronic pain.
+NF can lead to a range of significant health issues including deafness, blindness, paralysis, physical differences, bone abnormalities, cancer, learning difficulties, and chronic pain.
 We invest in better treatment solutions and health outcomes in two key ways:

 - Multi-disciplinary NF clinics that give patients access to support coordinators and specialist clinical nurses who help patients and their families navigate the complex hospital system and provide information on diagnosis and treatment options for the ongoing care and monitoring of NF symptoms.

-- Research into effective treatment solutions that deliver better understanding of the impact of NF on social and developmental issues like autism, ADHD anxiety, auditory processing and other learning and behavioural issues, as well as bringing advanced Phase 2/ 3 clinical trials of drug treatments, shown internationally to be successful, into Australia.
+- Research into effective treatment solutions that deliver a better understanding of the impact of NF on social and developmental issues like autism, ADHD anxiety, auditory processing, and other learning and behavioural issues, as well as bringing advanced Phase 2/ 3 clinical trials of drug treatments, shown internationally to be successful, into Australia.